3rd Trimester

 Insomnia

-Discomfort and anticipation make sleep challenging
+Discomfort and anticipation make sleep challenging in the final weeks

-Weekly Appointments
+Weekly appointments

-Final Preparations
+Final preparations

-Going Overdue
+Going overdue

-• Heavy vaginal bleeding (more than spotting)
+• Heavy vaginal bleeding (more than light spotting)

-• Decreased/increased or no fetal movement
+• Decreased, significantly increased, or absent fetal movement

 • Severe headache, vision changes, or upper abdominal pain